vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 private key to the SmartCard.

 That did not work with an ECDSA certificate.
-The Windows service that is responsible for this, "Certificate Propogation", doesn't handle ECDSA certificates.
-Manually importing the ceritificate doesn't work either, because the certificate is missing the "Key Container Name" link back to the SmartCard.
+The Windows service that is responsible for this, "Certificate Propagation", doesn't handle ECDSA certificates.
+Manually importing the certificate doesn't work either, because the certificate is missing the "Key Container Name" link back to the SmartCard.
 It's possible to repair this link, but it needs to be done every time the SmartCard is re-inserted.